dliebster/tf-aks-privsubnet/README.md

-## Example: Kubernetes Cluster on an Internal Network
+#  AKS + ArgoCD on an Internal Network

-This example creates a Kubernetes Cluster using Managed Identity, with two node pools (a System and a User Node Pool) - both of which exist on an Internal Network.
+Creates a AKS cluster with ArgoCD, with two tiny node pools on an Internal Network.

+Build time is about 15 minutes, Kubernetes takes a while...